-Active pickups have, you guessed it, an amplifier.
-This is normally built into the guitar body or the pickup assembly itself.
+Active pickups have an amplifier.
+This is normally built into the guitar body or the pickup assembly.
 Active pickups require power from a battery or external power supply.
 See the next question for information about choosing a volume pedal for active or passive pickups.

 Q: Does it matter what resistance value potentiometer is in my volume pedal?

 For passive volume pedals, yes.
 It’s important to match the input impedance of the volume pedal as closely as possible to what the pickup expects in order to avoid tone loss as a result of an impedance mismatch.
 If you have passive pickups, a passive volume pedal in the 250K – 500K range will normally be fine.
 If you have active pickups you’ll need a passive volume pedal in the 25K – 50K range.
 If you mix these up, you’ll likely suffer some tone loss from the impedance mismatch.

 If you are using an active volume pedal you don’t need to worry about the value of the potentiometer.
 In this case it is just acting as a controller for the output of the internal amplifier.
 Both active and passive pickups should work with a well designed active volume pedal.

 Q: What taper should a volume pedal have?